-Appriss was founded in 1994 as the VINE company by Mike Davis, our CEO, and Yung Nguyen with a very simple belief: technology can do a lot of good in society.
+Appriss was founded in 1994 as the VINE company by Mike Davis, our Co-founder and Board Chairman, and Yung Nguyen with a very simple belief: technology can do a lot of good in society.
 Since our humble beginnings building a system to help our local community in Jefferson County, Kentucky, we have grown leaps and bounds and our solutions serve thousands of agencies and corporations and millions of people every day.
 Our journey has taken us far beyond Kentucky, the home of our corporate headquarters, to now having offices in two continents and customers in 25 countries on 4 continents.

 The two founders – Mike and Yung – were moved to respond to a very unfortunate incident in 1993 wherein a young woman, Mary Byron, was murdered by her former boyfriend.
 The murder took place shortly after the offender was released from jail for a crime he had committed against Mary.

 The idea that her life could have perhaps been saved if the family could have been notified when the offender was being released from jail inspired the creation of VINE, the nation’s most widely used automated victim notification platform.

 VINE keeps over 25 million people safe and informed

 VINE provides over 40 million notifications each year

 As VINE grew, so did our arrest data network.
 We currently monitor nearly 2,500 data sources and capture information on 80% of the incarcerations in the country in less than an hour!
 This arrest data network is leveraged to solve myriad problems related to safety, security, fraud and risk.